sachinsingh2156/Role_of_data_normalization_for_image_classification/README.md

-Here's a sample `README.md` file based on your project requirements and the instructions provided:

----

-# Medical Image Classification Project
+# Role of Data Normalization for Image Classification

 This project applies data normalization and kernel methods to classify medical images into benign and malignant categories.
 Using techniques like Kernel PCA and Support Vector Machine (SVM) with RBF kernels, the project achieves high recall for malignant cases, making it potentially useful for early detection in medical diagnostics.